curiousest/curiousest.github.io/_posts/2020-05-25-how-i-speak-product.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 I've observed that people around me are solution-oriented.
 We like to focus on what needs to be done - the solution.
-This situation is commonplace with engineers and salespeople alike:
+The following interaction happens frequently (with everyone, from engineers to salespeople):

-*Colleague*: "Hey Douglas, we need to build XYZ."
+*Colleague*: "We need to build XYZ."

 *Me*: "What problem is that solving?"

 *Colleague*: "Talking about the problem doesn't get us any closer to delivering.
-This is a great idea, we just need to execute."
+It's a great idea, so we just need to execute."

-We both have good intentions, but there is conflict.
+We all have good intentions, but there's conflict.
 This article explains where I'm coming from - a way of thinking that exceptional product people drilled it into me.

 ## The framework